 A Nice Layer of Fat Over the Rib Cage

-You can also tell a lot by using your hands to physically feel your dog’s body.
+You can also tell a lot by using your hands to feel your dog’s body physically.

-- If you can’t feel any bumps at all, there is probably too much fat on top of the ribcage, and they probably need to lose weight.
+- If you can’t feel any bumps, there is probably too much fat on top of the ribcage, and they probably need to lose weight.

 Or Over the Butt

 Dr. Narda Robinson told me another good way to determine if your dog carries too much weight, which may be a little more accurate because it uses a part of the anatomy that is the same from dog to dog: the tailbone.